opoloo/maxdown/README.md

   - **CTRL+ALT+N** -> New document
   - **CTRL+ALT+F** -> Toggle fullscreen
 - Even more.
 I don't know.
 I'm just the developer :) Cheers.
 RTFM
+- This list may not be up to date all the time...

 ## Changelog

 - v0.2.10 (30 April)
   - Set focus to document when selected from sidebar
   - Fixed headline scroll-to function
+  - Added placeholder if editor is empty
 - v0.2.9 (28.
 April 2015)
   - Added perfect-scrollbar
   - Customized body/documents scrollbars